wilmixjemin8/Web/README.md

 -->  IT  also   accept   any  JSON  values   and  allow  angular js  to  evaluate  it.

-so  WEB  is   also used   with   Angualarjs.
+so  WEB  is   also used   with   Angularjs.

 ->  IT  also   has   all  the  property  which  java  had   and   most  advanced  than  java/j2ee.